oprajs/docs/docs/Introduction.md

 ## Installation

+## Installation

-You can click ont the link below to install the OpraJS library.
-In this link you will find a guide that will explain the contents of the library and the requirements you need to download it.
+You can click on the link below to install the OpraJS library.
+In this link, you will find a guide that will explain the contents of the library and the requirements you need to download it.

 ```bash
 $ npm i @opra/core